Testing the Addition of a New Anti-cancer Drug, M3814 (Peposertib), to the Usual Radiotherapy in Patients With Locally Advanced Pancreatic Cancer

 • History of anaphylactic reaction to iodinated intravenous (IV) contrast required for radiation simulation.
 Patients with mild reactions may be enrolled, but must receive premedications for contrast allergy prior to imaging

-• Patients who cannot discontinue concomitant medications or herbal supplements that are strong inhibitors or strong inducers of cytochrome P450 (CYP) isoenzymes CYP3A4/5, CYP2CP, and CYP2C19.
-Concomitant use of CYP1A2, CYP2B6, and CYP3A4/5 substrates with a narrow therapeutic index are also excluded.
-Patients may confer with the study doctor to determine if alternative medications can be used.
-The following categories of medications and herbal supplements must be discontinued for at least the specified period of time before the patient can be treated:
+• Patients who cannot discontinue concomitant medications or herbal supplements that are strong inhibitors or strong inducers of cytochrome P450 (CYP) isoenzymes CYP3A4/5, CYP2C9, and CYP2C19.
+Concomitant use of substrates with a narrow therapeutic index that are metabolized by CYP1A2, CYP2B6, CYP2C8, and CYP3A4/5 are also excluded.

-• Because the lists of these agents are constantly changing, it is important to regularly consult a frequently-updated medical reference.
-As part of the enrollment/informed consent procedures, the patient will be counseled on the risk of interactions with other agents, and what to do if new medications need to be prescribed or if the patient is considering a new over-the-counter medicine or herbal product
+Because the lists of these agents are constantly changing, it is important to regularly consult a frequently-updated medical reference.
+As part of the enrollment/informed consent procedures, the patient will be counseled on the risk of interactions with other agents, and what to do if new medications need to be prescribed or if the patient is considering a new over-the-counter medicine or herbal product.
+(Patient Drug Interactions Handout and Wallet Card) should be provided to patients

 • Patients who cannot discontinue concomitant proton-pump inhibitors (PPIs).
 Patients may confer with the study doctor to determine if such medications can be discontinued.
 These must be discontinued >= 5 days prior to study treatment.
 Patients do not need to discontinue calcium carbonate.
 H2 blockers and antacids are allowed.